New black hole mergers in the LIGO-Virgo O3 data from a gravitational wave search including higher-order harmonics: Results

-As we discussed earlier in Section~\ref{sec:HM_search}, we set a particular SNR threshold ($\rho_\mathrm{collect}$) to collect triggers from individual detectors.
-We do this in order to regulate the number of single-detector triggers that are passed to the more costly coincidence step of the pipeline.
-If we set the threshold based on the quadrature sum of the SNRs of the (orthogonalized) harmonics, we collect more triggers in a HM search as compared to a $(2, 2)$-only search with the same threshold.
-Hence, we raised the collection threshold $\rho_\mathrm{collect}$ (see Section~\ref{sec:single_det_statistic} for a detailed discussion).
+As we discussed earlier in Section~\ref{sec:HM_statistics}, we set a particular SNR threshold ($\rho_\mathrm{collect}$) to collect triggers from individual detectors.
+We do this in order to regulate the number of single-detector triggers that are passed to the more costly coincidence step of the pipeline (see section~\ref{sec:single_det_statistic} for a detailed discussion).
 Due to this, we missed low-SNR events that were reported by $(2, 2)$-only pipelines in the previous literature.
-We label the events which fell below this threshold as ``Below $\rho^2_\mathrm{collect}$" in the table, where the threshold $\rho^2_\mathrm{collect}$ depends on the number of templates in the bank and is therefore different for different banks.
-On further investigation, using a smaller value of $\rho^2_\mathrm{collect}$ is feasible with our current search setup, and thus we plan to lower the threshold in future searches.
+We label the events which fell below this threshold as ``Below $\rho^2_\mathrm{collect}$" in the table.

-We do not include the following events in Table~\ref{tab:lvc_events} because they were detected in Livingston--Virgo or Hanford--Virgo coincidence, or single detector search, all of which we have yet to run: GW190620\_030421, GW190630\_185205, GW190708\_232457, GW190814, GW190910\_112807, and GW190925\_232845.
-We also only searched for BBH mergers in this paper, and did not recover the NSBH candidates GW191219\_163120 and GW200115\_042309 (in addition, the posterior probability for GW200210\_092254 peaks in the NSBH region \cite{lvc_gwtc3_o3_ab_catalog_2021} and thus it was vetoed in our search).
+We do not include the following events in Table~\ref{tab:lvc_events} because they were detected in Livingston--Virgo or Hanford--Virgo coincidence, or single detector search, all of which we did not run: GW190620\_030421, GW190630\_185205, GW190708\_232457, GW190814, GW190910\_112807, and GW190925\_232845.
+We also only searched for BBH mergers in this paper, and did not recover the NSBH candidates GW191219\_163120 and GW200115\_042309 (in addition, the posterior probability for GW200210\_092254 peaks in the NSBH region \cite{lvc_gwtc3_o3_ab_catalog_2021}, which could lead to it being vetoed in our search).
 We hope to perform coincident searches which would also include Virgo (and KAGRA) in the future.
 We also intend to perform a separate search for NSBH mergers including our HM pipeline in a future paper.

-GW191222\_033537 was detected with $\pastro>0.5$ in our pipeline but has comparatively a much higher false alarm rate.
-We checked that it was downweighted due to being in the proximity of a glitch (which led to the event acquiring unphysical amounts of SNR in HM).